Agneskoinange/Ghanian-Akan-Names/README.md

 * Created a github repository for the  application
 * Cloned it to my local device
 * Developed the project folders and files
-* The directories i developed include css, js images, readme.md, licence and the index. html file
+* The directories i developed include css, js images, readme.md, license and the index. html file
 * Created a branch of the main repository known as Akan
 * Developed my codes in html
 * Develeoped functionality using js